lsst/dp0-3_lsst_io/tutorials-dp0-3/portal-dp0-3-3.rst

     The screenshot illustrating the parameters for the new column containing the TNO's diameter.

-Now you can plot the distribution of diameters of TNOs extracted in the query of Step 1.9.
+Now you can plot the distribution of diameters of TNOs extracted in the query of Step 2.1.
-To do so, in "Plot parameters" select "Histogram" and enter the parameters as below.
+To do so, in "Plot parameters" click on "add new chart," select "Histogram" and enter the parameters as below.
 Selecting logarithmic y axis might be more illustrative.

 .. figure:: /_static/portal_tut03_step02d.png